 for us).

 from 1 to 5.
-With two arguments, such as cnt 3 7, it counts
+With two arguments, such as cnt 3 7

 from 3 to 7.
 I use it in shell loops.
 For example, to make 100 copies